sadeghazizi112/third-project-2/README.md

 ## Description

-_This is a program designed to convert numbers into a range of numbers,starting from 0 to the inputted number.
+_This is a program designed to convert numbers into a range of numbers, starting from 0 to the inputted number.
 Then it will replace all numbers containing a 1 with "Beep!", a "2" with "Boop!", or a "3" with "I'm sorry, Dave.
 I'm afraid I can't do that."_

 ## Setup/Installation Requirements